th2-net/th2-codec-open-api/README.md

 + Feature: ```*``` protocol will be processed only as json
 + Feature: ```*``` will be converted into Any for message types
 + Any number format will be treated as BigDecimal
++ Fix: removed all trailing zeros for double, float, bigDecimal

 ### 0.2.0